Fraud Alert: Don't Fall for These Latest Scams

 If you fail to pay your loans on time, your account will move into the collections phase.
 The lender will first try to work out a payment plan with you.
 If the loan has collateral, such as a car or house, they may have to repossess the vehicle or foreclose on the home.
 If the loan doesn’t have collateral, such as a personal loan, they may charge off the loan and use the courts to recoup their losses.

-How Long: Collection items can remain on your credit report for up to 7 years.
+How Long Will it Affect My Credit?
+Collection items can remain on your credit report for up to 7 years.

-What You Can Do: If you’re facing financial difficulties, it’s always best to reach out to your lender as soon as possible.
+How Can I Prevent It?
+If you’re facing financial difficulties, it’s always best to reach out to your lender as soon as possible.
 The earlier you make your situation known, the more solutions they will have to help you.

 Bankruptcy